Wisdom Tooth Removal

 Your pain medication regimen will be discussed with you by your surgeon.
 If there are any questions do not hesitate to contact the office.

 A soft diet is recommended for the first few days.
 Foods should generally be in the consistency of mashed potatoes, smoothies, pudding, ice cream or apple sauce.
 You may advance your diet as tolerated.
 No drinking through a straw for 3 days this may dislodge the blood clot.
 It is also important to remain hydrated with plenty of liquids.

 No rinsing of any kind should be performed until the day following surgery.
 The day after surgery you should begin rinsing after every meal and prior to bed time, with a teaspoon of salt mixed into one cup of warm water.
 You may begin gentle brushing the day following surgery.

 In some cases, discoloration of the skin follows swelling.
 The development of black, blue, green, or yellow discoloration is due to blood spreading beneath the tissues.
 This is a normal post-operative occurrence, which may occur 2-3 days post-operatively.
 Moist heat applied to the area may speed up the removal of the discoloration.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.

 - You should be careful going from the lying down position to standing.
 You could get light headed from low blood sugar or medications.
 Before standing up, you should sit for one minute before getting up.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots; they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by Dr. Stearns.
+If not, they can be removed by Dr. Auble.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as vaseline.